cardstack/cardstack-documentation/guides/concepts/grants.md

 ## Fields restrictions

-We can specify to which fields cetrain grant applies.
+We can specify to which fields a certain grant applies.
 We can even apply different grants to specific fields in a single entity.
 The following example illustrates the concept:

 ```javascript
 let publicFields = [